How can I be involved

 - Send a donation.

 Please help us by making a donation today.
-Donations can be forwarded to The Epilepsy Association (WA) Inc, 11 Aberdare Road, Nedlands WA 6009 or made through Give now.
+Donations can be made here or a cheque can be forwarded to Epilepsy WA at 11 Aberdare Road, Nedlands WA 6009.

 - Set up regular donations by direct debit.